Table of contents

 Onions and garlic etc.

 These should be avoided at all costs, and it is worth checking the ingredients on any packaging.

 Gravy should be avoided when making the dog Christmas dinner as it could contain garlic or onion and be toxic for dogs.
 It most definitely will be too salty.

 Stuffing is to be avoided entirely as it contains onions, garlic, spices and herbs.
-Onions are incredibly toxic to dogs, and so foods with onions should not be fed to your dog.
+Onions are incredibly toxic to dogs, so foods with onions should not be fed to your dog.
 Some spices and herbs can cause an upset stomach.

 Christmas Pudding and Mince Pies.

-Don’t forget that Christmas cake, stollen and Panettone all contain dried fruit.
+Don’t forget that Christmas cake, stollen and Panettone contain dried fruit.

 If your dog is used to having cheese, he’ll love to share a little bit at the end of the meal, but as high fat, lactose-containing food, if he’s not had it before, it might upset his tummy a little.

 Sweets and Chocolate.

-Chocolate is highly toxic to dogs, and even small amounts can be dangerous.
+Chocolate is highly toxic to dogs; even small amounts can be dangerous.
 Chocolate has the chemical compound theobromine and can cause severe reactions such as tremors, convulsions, agitation and hyperexcitability.
 Sweets are far too sugary for your dog to eat.
 Chocolates and sweets are a complete no.

 So don’t be tempted to pass him the after-eights.

 Nuts are potential choking hazards, so they shouldn’t be offered whole.
-Some nuts such as Brazil nuts and macadamias are toxic and can cause vomiting, tremors and hypothermia if ingested so keep the nut bowl well out of harm’s way.
+Some nuts, such as Brazil nuts and macadamias, are toxic and can cause vomiting, tremors and hypothermia if ingested so keep the nut bowl out of harm’s way.

 Don’t be tempted to share your tipple.
-Dogs’ kidneys can’t process alcohol, and they can get ill very easily.
+Dogs’ kidneys can’t process alcohol and can get ill very easily.

 Now that you know what not to serve your dog for Christmas dinner, you can enjoy your festive time and make your dog Christmas dinner with the foods that will be great for them.

 When we make a Christmas Dinner, we go to town with the average cost being over £16 per person, and it would take 36 hours of marching to work it off